Soyebsoyeb/mechanistic-interpretability-v2/book/chapters/chapter_02.md

 ### 2.3.1 What Is a Representation?

 An **internal representation** is a vector $h \in \mathbb{R}^d$ produced at some layer of the network.
-The same vector may simultaneously encode many variables (sentiment, syntax, topic, and even the position of a word in a sentence), each encoded in a possibly different geometric structure.
+The same vector can carry several variables at once: sentiment, grammar, topic, even the position of a word in its sentence.
+Each of these variables might live in a different geometric shape inside that one vector.

-Think of $h$ as a high dimensional message passed from one part of the network to another.
-The central question is: what does that message *say*, and, more precisely, which parts of it does the rest of the network actually *use*?
+Think of $h$ as a long message passed from one part of the network to another.
+The real question is not just "what does this message say," but "which parts of it does the rest of the network actually read and use."

 ### 2.3.2 Linear Decomposition

-Suppose $h$ is well approximated by $k$ features $v_1, \dots, v_k \in \mathbb{R}^d$.
-We can write:
+Suppose $h$ can be approximated using $k$ feature directions $v_1, \dots, v_k \in \mathbb{R}^d$:

 $$
 h = \sum_{i=1}^{k} a_i v_i + \varepsilon,